Course Types on the course offering list

-DH = Digital Humanities courses must meet at least four of the following six learning outcomes: ability to integrate digitally driven research goals, methods, and media with discipline-specific inquiry; ability to understand, analyze, and use data; develop critical savvy for assessing sources and data; ability to use design critically; ability to assess information and information technologies critically; ability to work collaboratively.
-See also Digital Humanities website. (ended May, 2018)
+DH = Digital Humanities courses (ended May 2018) must meet at least four of the following six learning outcomes: ability to integrate digitally driven research goals, methods, and media with discipline-specific inquiry; ability to understand, analyze, and use data; develop critical savvy for assessing sources and data; ability to use design critically; ability to assess information and information technologies critically; ability to work collaboratively.
+See DCI above and the Digital Humanities website.

 EAS = Courses approved for the Program in East Asian Studies.
 See also the EAS website.

 ENV = Environmental Studies courses and electives in the major.
 See also the ENV major in the catalog.

 EXP = Experiential Learning.
 In experiential-learning courses, students will do one or more of the following: